 But the highlight of our visit was the homemade lunch with the locals.
 You must do it in Sicily to learn the local Sicilian culture.
 We got to know fantastic characters who told us about their lives and the rich heritage behind this place with the ancient caves you can visit on a guided tour or a hiking trip.

 The valley of the temples is unarguably another iconic place among all archaeological sites in Sicily.
-It was good that we got there late afternoon, around 5.00 pm.
-At sunset is the best time for a visit to the Valley of the Temples in Agrigento.
+It was good that we got there in the late afternoon, around 5.00 pm.
+Sunset is the best time to visit the Valley of the Temples in Agrigento.

 We walked for 2.5 km around the valley while listening to our tour guide tell us about the history of various archaeological ruins and temples.